English-language accents in film: Irish accents

 Ronald Bergan in The Guardian assessed several performances using Irish accents in film.
 He said Marlon Brando had a "relatively accurate" accent in The Missouri Breaks (1976).
 Donald Clarke of The Irish Times commended the following non-Irish actors for their Irish accents in film: Cate Blanchett in Veronica Guerin (2003), Kate Hudson in About Adam (2000), Will Poulter in Glassland (2014), Paddy Considine in In America (2002), James McAvoy in Inside I'm Dancing (2004), Judi Dench in Philomena (2013), and Maggie Smith in The Lonely Passion of Judith Hearne (1987).
 Clarke also recognized the performances of Daniel Day-Lewis in My Left Foot (1989), In the Name of the Father (1993), and The Boxer (1997).
-He recognized Andrea Riseborough's performance in Shadow Dancer (2012) and Never Let Me Go (2010) and Angelica Huston's performance in The Dead (1987) and Agnes Browne (1999).
+He recognized Andrea Riseborough's performance in Shadow Dancer (2012) and Never Let Me Go (2010) and Anjelica Huston's performance in The Dead (1987) and Agnes Browne (1999).

 Clarke was critical of Mark Strong's accent as Conor Cruise O'Brien in The Siege of Jadotville (2016).
 Bergan was critical of Robert Mitchum's accent in Ryan's Daughter (1970) and Sean Connery having a "faltering" accent in the films Darby O'Gill and the Little People (1959) and The Untouchables (1987), having "habitually refused to alter" his Scottish one.
 GQ's Dan Sheehan was also critical of Connery's accent in The Untouchables.
 Sheehan also found Tom Cruise's accent in Far and Away (1992) problematic, as well as Nicole Kidman's, to a lesser degree.
 The writer said in Back to the Future Part III (1990) that Michael J. Fox's accent as his distant relative Seamus McFly had the "most endearingly dreadful Irish accent".
-Sheehan recognized Julia Roberts's good-faith efforts to nail Irish accents in Michael Collins (1996) and Mary Reilly (1996), "It’s not good, not by any stretch of the imagination, but it’s not completely atrocious either.
+Sheehan recognized Julia Roberts's good-faith efforts to nail Irish accents in Michael Collins (1996) and Mary Reilly (1996), "It's not good, not by any stretch of the imagination, but it's not completely atrocious either.
 And at least she never lapses into full-blown caricature."